TheMainlander/MyVicSurf/replit.md

-✓ Admin guide accessible at /admin/help with tabbed sections and quick navigation ✓ Complete admin documentation (ADMIN_GUIDE.md) covering all system functions ✓ Help buttons integrated into all admin interfaces for easy access to documentation
+✓ Admin guide accessible at /admin/help with tabbed sections and quick navigation ✓ Complete admin documentation (ADMIN_GUIDE.md) covering all system functions ✓ Help buttons integrated into all admin interfaces for easy access to documentation ✓ Updated text contrast across all admin interfaces for better readability with black text on white backgrounds

 ## User Preferences